Normalized stacked area chart in Yandex DataLens

 -

-You can split a chart by dimension into a number of small charts that are convenient to compare to one another.
+Splitting.
+You can split a chart by dimension into several small, easy-to-compare charts.
 To do this, drag a dimension from the dataset to the Split section.

 Chart example